komura92/macropad-pc-driver/README.md

 ## Roadmap

 In the future, I want to add some additional features to this project.
-It will be probably about two things per year, depending on my time availability.

 There's a shortly described list:
-- ~~supported Windows and Linux platforms [MP-PD-F-01]~~,
+- ~~supported Windows and Linux platforms [MP-PD-F-01],~~
-- notifying mobile app about active windows changing [MP-PD-F-02],
+- ~~notifying mobile app about active windows changing [MP-PD-F-02],~~
 - basic tests for CRUD [MP-PD-F-03],
 - missing dependencies popup ?
 [MP-PD-F-04],
 - more advanced entity definition and tests adaptation [MP-PD-F-05],